Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 - Walking Trails – there are several easy walking trails to enjoy

-- The Panorama Trail – is a 1.6 km long loop trail that takes you on a journey through the coastal forest.
+- The Panorama Trail – is a 1.6 km long loop trail that takes you through the coastal forest.

 - Rock Climbing – there are two locations identified as rock climbing areas